simonhanmer/devops-playground-may2024/steps/step_5/README.md

 }
 ```

-Next, we're going to change the CloudFront distribution to use Origin Access Control (OAC) to restrict
+Now, we're going to change the CloudFront distribution to use Origin Access Control (OAC) to restrict
 access to the S3 bucket.
 This will ensure that only the CloudFront distribution can access the bucket.

 First, add this to the `cloudfront.tf` file to create the OAC identity: